CCLC (company): 20th century

-In November 1901, the company sold $25,000 ($ today) worth of land on the west side of Connecticut at today's Van Ness Street.
+In November 1901, the Chevy Chase Land Company sold $25,000 ($ today) worth of land on the west side of Connecticut Avenue NW at today's Van Ness Street NW.
 The buyer was the National Bureau of Standards—specifically, Dr. Samuel W. Stratton, the federal agency's first director—which was moving from its first home on Capitol Hill.
 The Bureau would turn the old Vineyard and Springland Farm into one of the country's most sophisticated scientific laboratory complexes: a 70-acre, 90-building campus.

 A historical marker, erected in 2024, commemorates the 1906 attempt to establish Belmont and its thwarting by the Chevy Chase Land Company.
 The sign stands in Friendship Heights Village, across the street from the former Belmont parcel.
 Visible at right is the 2 Wisconsin Place office building, built on the parcel and still owned by the company.

-In 1906, Newlands' Land Company helped block the creation of Belmont, a subdivision intended to be a neighborhood created by African American developers and populated by African American homebuyers.
+In 1906, Newlands' company helped block the creation of Belmont, a subdivision intended to be a neighborhood created by African American developers and populated by African American homebuyers.
 In 1927, the company would successfully petition to have the subdivision erased from the Montgomery County property books.

-In 1913, The Land Company provided the land for Montgomery County's first public school.
+In 1913, the company provided the land for Montgomery County's first public school.
 The parcel sat northeast of Rosemary Circle in what is today the Town of Chevy Chase.
 Residents raised $5,000 to buy and erect four portable frame buildings as temporary classrooms for first- through 10th-grade students.
 In 1917, this Chevy Chase School opened its first permanent building, a two-story Art Deco-inspired brick structure; it would eventually become Chevy Chase Elementary School.

 Newlands ran the company until his death in 1917.
 One year previously, a sales brochure alluded to steps taken to keep Chevy Chase white: "The only restrictions imposed are those which experience has proven are necessary in any residential section to maintain or increase values and protect property holders against the encroachment of undesirable elements."